cyresearch/IA-1981-IAC-LetterPerception/README.md

 competitors (WEAK, WEAR, GILL) remain suppressed.
 -
-- At the letter level, letters consistent with the word and position show higher activation, reproducing the word superiority effect qualitatively similar to Fig. 6 in the paper.
+- At the letter level, letters consistent with the word and position show higher activation, qualitatively similar to Fig. 6 in the paper.

 ## Notes on parameters